interview prepjob searchinterview tipsquestions to ask interviewer

 "How would you describe your management style — and how does it adapt for different people on the team?"

-A manager who has thought carefully about this question will give you a nuanced answer.
+A manager who has thought carefully about this will give you a nuanced answer.
 A manager who hasn't will give you a phrase: "I'm very hands-off" or "I like open communication."
 Follow up either way.

 "What do your most successful team members have in common?"

-This is a softer way to understand what actually gets rewarded in this environment.
 Every team has unofficial norms — the traits that get someone recognized, promoted, or given the best projects.
 This question surfaces them.

-What you're listening for: whether those traits match yours.
 If every successful person they describe is someone who "takes a lot of initiative and doesn't need much direction," and you thrive in structured environments, that's worth weighing.

 "How does the team handle disagreement — about approach, priorities, technical direction?"